letsdebug/certbot-cpanel-dns-auth-hook/README.md

 -d "*.my.domain.example.com" -d "*.example.com" \
 --preferred-challenges dns-01
 ```

+You can optionally add `--deploy-hook "/etc/letsencrypt/cpanel-dns.py install"` to install the issued certificate on the same cPanel domain as is the certificate's lineage name (in the example above: `example.com`).
+You can also use `... install example.com` to specify its name if your cPanel domain is different.

-5. If this succeeds, so should automatic renewal.
+If this succeeds, so should automatic renewal.

 ## Testing (for developers)
 There is a basic tox integration test in place.
 To run it, pass the details of your cPanel server using environment variables when calling `tox`, e.g.: